marianads/marianads.github.io/_pages/CV.md

 **Music**

 Music always cheers me up!
-And I was a frustrated person for not knowing how to play any musical instrument until the Covid pandemic left me confined at home and I started to learn to play the ukulele.
+And I was a frustrated person for not knowing how to play any musical instrument until the Covid pandemic left me confined at home and I started to learn to play ukulele.

-CV last updated: January 04 2021
+*CV last updated: January 04 2021*